nestjs/docs.nestjs.com/content/migration.md

 #### Kafka message/event handlers

-Previously, Kafka message and event handlers were receiving payloads as wrapped Kafka messaged with `key`, `value`, `headers`, and a few other properites.
+Previously, Kafka message and event handlers were receiving payloads as wrapped Kafka messages with `key`, `value`, `headers`, and a few other properites.
 In v9, those payloads are automatically unwrapped and your handlers will only receive the `value` attribute's value.
 To retrieve the original Kafka message, you can use the `KafkaContext` object (read more [here](/microservices/kafka#context)).

 ```typescript
 // Before